prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 * [Relations](#relations) describe interactions between types.
 * Special [directives](#graphql-directives) that cover different use cases are available.

-Additionally, a service can contain prepopulated types and fields, referred to as [system artifacts](#system-artifacts).
+Additionally, a service can contain prepopulated types and fields, referred to as [system artifacts](#system-artifacts-(only-for-legacy-console-projects)).
 Different [naming conventions](#naming-conventions) define valid names.

 ### Writing a data model